broompanda/hello-world/README.md

 # hello-world
-Test repository to learn Git
+Test repository to learn Git.
-Leran Git, you git!
+Learn Git, you git!